Updated on November 3rd, 2024 By Felix Martinez

 Growth Prospects

 S&P Global has an impressive track record.
-It has grown its earnings-per-share at a 19% compound annual growth rate over the last eight years.
+Over the last eight years, it has grown its earnings per share at a 14.3% compound annual growth rate.

-Furthermore, the increasing demand for financial analysis and ETFs should aid in growing the company’s products and earnings.
+Furthermore, the increasing demand for financial analysis and ETFs should help the company grow its products and earnings.

 Share buybacks will also aid in growth on a per-share basis.
 The company also noted it was starting a new $1.3 billion accelerated share repurchase program, worth about 1% of the current float.

 The company has also been very active in acquisitions and divestments to enhance its business.
-First, the company completed a significant merger with HIS Market in February 2022.
-In December 2022, the company acquired the Shades of Green business from the Center for International Climate Research.
-This acquisition expanded S&P Global Ratings’ second-party opinions (SPOs) offering.
+First, it completed a significant merger with HIS Market in February 2022.
+In December 2022, it acquired the Shades of Green business from the Center for International Climate Research, expanding S&P Global Ratings’ second-party opinions (SPOs) offering.

 Source: Investor Presentation